-Clean energy deployment trends under the Stated Policies Scenario (STEPS), the Announced Pledges Scenario (APS), and the Net Zero Emissions by 2050 Scenario (NZE Scenario) are taken from the projections from the 2023 modelling cycle.
+Clean energy deployment trends under the STEPS, the APS, and the NZE Scenario are taken from the projections from the 2024 modelling cycle.

-Sub-technology shares within each technology area (e.g. solar PV module types or EV battery chemistries) are taken from the 2023 GEC Modelling Cycle, complemented by the Global EV Outlook 2023 and other sources.
+Sub-technology shares within each technology area (e.g. solar PV module types or EV battery chemistries) are taken from the 2024 GEC Modelling Cycle, complemented by the Global EV Outlook 2024 and other sources.

-Mineral intensity assumptions were developed through extensive literature review (see IEA [2021] for details) and expert and industry consultations, including with IEA Technology Collaboration Programmes.
+Mineral intensity assumptions were developed through extensive literature review and expert and industry consultations, including with IEA Technology Collaboration Programmes.

-The pace of mineral intensity improvements varies by scenario, with the STEPS generally seeing minimal improvement over time as compared to modest improvement (around 10% in the longer term) assumed in the APS and NZE.
-In areas that may particularly benefit from economies of scale or technology improvement (e.g. silicon and silver use in solar PV, platinum loading in fuel cells, rare earth elements use in wind turbines), specific improvement rates have been applied based on the review of underlying drivers.
+The pace of mineral intensity improvements varies by scenario, with the STEPS generally seeing minimal improvement over time, compared to modest improvement (around 10% in the longer term) assumed in the APS and NZE Scenario.
+In areas that may particularly benefit from economies of scale or technology improvement (e.g. silicon and silver use in solar PV, platinum loading in fuel cells, use of rare earth elements in wind turbines), specific improvement rates have been applied based on the review of underlying drivers.